pwoloszyn/MinLang/README.md

 would print out:
 top
 bottom
-Using the command alone without any arguments, will simply print out a empty line.
+Using the command alone without any arguments, will simply print out an empty line.

 The "end" command will stop the interpreter, its purpose is to end